arik-le/A-Home-For-Every-Child/README.md

 ![project logo (this one for is taken from basecamp - a project management service)](http://www.israeltoremet.org/Pictures/AmutaPictures/46394_Large_logo.jpg)

+##Description

+Bayit L'Kol Yeled B'Yisrael (A Home For Every Child in Israel) promotes the wellbeing of children and families in extremely high risk populations.
+The Organization was established in 1975 as a joint venture of Israel's Welfare and Labor Department, JDC and the Hebrew University in Jerusalem.
+The establishing Directors included representatives of all three organizations.
+Our mission is to protect, heal and positively advance abused and neglected children & youth through implementation of therapeutic and educational, residential and community based programs.
+The underlying principle of our actions is that to ensure protection and promotion of our children, we must affect all those who influence their lives.
+To this end, expert Bayit L'Kol Yeled B'Yisrael (BILY) personnel and volunteers treat educate and train abused and violated children, parents and educators.
+BILY professionals also train local care-givers and serve as consultant to partner organizations, in our area of expertise.

 ## Tools & Practices
 We're trying to use the best tools and practices in order to produce a quality enginneered product.
 (replace 'jce-il/project-template' with your 'username/repo' and register to the relevant services)